TarekkMA/hooks_state_notifier/README.md

 [![codecov](https://codecov.io/gh/TarekkMA/hooks_state_notifier/branch/master/graph/badge.svg?token=7EP6J440H0)](https://codecov.io/gh/TarekkMA/hooks_state_notifier)

 This package provides a `useStateNotifier` hook similar to `useValueListenable`.
+There is also `useCreateStateNotifier` hook which creates a `StateNotifier` and automatically dispose it.

 ## Usage